 Use of Dropout and Batch Normalization in 2D CNN on Dog Cat Image Classification in TensorFlow 2.0

-This project predicts cat or dog images using a Convolutional neural network.
-The dataset is sourced from the Kaggle Cat and Dog dataset.
-The dataset has two classes, cats and dogs, and the model predicts which class an image belongs to using the CNN algorithm.
+In this blog, we will build a Convolutional Neural Network that predicts whether an image is a cat or a dog.
+The dataset is from the Kaggle Cat and Dog dataset.
+It has two classes, cats and dogs, and the model predicts which class an image belongs to.

 Download Data from GitHub and Model Building